moomoo-agency/uni-woo-custom-product-options/readme.txt

 == Changelog ==

+= 4.1.2 =
+* Improvement: small fixes and improvements
+* Added: support for the plugin add-ons

 = 4.1.1 =
 * Hot-fix for price calculation in the cart; there was a bug related to options with suboptions
 * Fixed: using NOVs in validation conditional logic